 Riders wishing to drop out of either the Slush Cup or the Bell’s Beer Iceman are asked to do so at any one of the road crossings with course marshalls present.
 If you abandon the race at any other location, we cannot be responsible for returning you to the finish line.
 Please notify race officials at the finish line if you did not finish.

 CUT OFF TIME

-First Aid personnel will be located at each food station and at the start and finish lines for each event.
-Mobile emergency vehicles and medical service volunteers will be stationed along both the Iceman and Slush Cup trails.
-Be sure to extend a special "thanks" to the safety crew volunteers as you pedal by!
+First Aid personnel will be located at each food station and at start and finish lines for each event.
+Mobile emergency vehicles and medical service volunteers will be stationed along both the Bell’s Beer Iceman and Slush Cup trails.
+Be sure to extend a special “thanks” to the Search and Rescue crew volunteers as you pedal by!

 LOST & FOUND

-We cannot be responsible for clothing, tools, or bike parts left at food stations or along the trail.
+You are responsible for clothing, tools or bike parts left at food stations or along the trail.
 We will make our best effort to get these articles to the lost & found box at the finish line but cannot make guarantees.
 Wear clothing you won’t mind losing!

 PRE-RIDING THE ICEMAN COURSE

 Unfortunately, we cannot provide maps of the course before the event since the course is convoluted enough that even locals with maps have gotten very lost in the Pere Marquette State Forest.
 All it takes is one wrong turn to ruin an outing.
 The course is marked on the Thursday before the race.